stevemorrisbi/SQLPropertyExploratoryAnalysis/README.md

 Include a propety photo

+### A commented SQL script can be found in this repository.

-### Include list of functions used in the project are -
+### This project demonstrates use cases for -
 ### CAST,COUNT, GROUP BY, ORDER BY, LIKE, CTE's, HAVING, AVG, BETWEEN, CASE, UNION, IS NOT NULL, MIN, MAX and LAG.

 Include what the analysis discovered.